pocketpy/pocketpy/docs/features/precompile.md

 vm->_exec(code);        // Hello, world!
 ```

-This `CodeObject_` object is a very non-generic form of the compiled code.
+This `CodeObject_` object is a very non-generic form of the compiled code,
-It is an in-memory form.
+which is an in-memory form.
+Very efficient, but not portable.
 You are not able to save it to a file or load it from a file.

 ### String precompilation